Skip to main content

 16. Does the 5-page essay replace the traditional “Research Plan?"

 The 5-page essay replaces the traditional “Research Plan” section required for most other NIH grant applications.
-The requirements for an NIH Director's Pioneer Award application are different from other NIH grants.
+The requirements for a Pioneer Award application are different from other NIH grants.
 Carefully read the application instructions and review criteria in the funding opportunity.

 17. Are citations and references allowed?